ip-repo/python/guided-context-ollama-chat/guided-context-ollama-chat.md

-# Ollama local models with guided context from text files and a streamlit ui
+# Use Ollama locally with guided context from text files and a streamlit ui

 This app allow the user to upload text files and to ask question about them.<br>
 In this process no indexing or retrivers are used but just plain text guidance.<br>